Zeffuro/fakegaming-bot/SCHEMA.md

 ---

+## Runtime Enforcement (Commands & Modules)

+- Before executing any command, the bot checks both `DisabledModuleConfig` (by `moduleName`) and `DisabledCommandConfig` (by `commandName`) for the current `guildId`.
+- If a module is disabled, all its commands are denied with an ephemeral message (module-level block).
+- If a specific command is disabled (and module is enabled), that command is denied with an ephemeral message (command-level block).
+- The dashboard provides a shared management page at `/dashboard/commands/[guildId]` to toggle both disabled modules and disabled commands.

+---

 ## Migrations

 All schema changes are managed through migrations in the `migrations/` directory.
 See [MIGRATIONS.md](./MIGRATIONS.md) for details on creating and running migrations.